Winter of Discontent: 1960s–70s labour law reforms

 New Prime Minister Edward Heath hoped that the new law would not only address the strike issue but the steep inflation plaguing the British economy (along with other industrial capitalist economies) at the time, eliminating the need for a separate incomes policy by having a moderating effect on pay increases demanded by unions.
 Ongoing union resistance to the Industrial Relations Act led to a House of Lords ruling in their favor over demonstrations and widespread unofficial strikes following the Pentonville Five's imprisonment for continuing to picket a London container depot in violation of a court order, which undermined the legislation.
 Coal miners officially went on strike for the first time in almost half a century in 1972; after two months the strike was settled with the miners getting a 21 per cent increase, less than half of what they had originally sought.

-Heath as a result turned to an incomes policy; inflation continued to worsen.
-Its implementation was abandoned in 1973 when that year's oil embargo nearly doubled prices within months.
+Heath turned to an incomes policy; inflation continued to worsen.
+The incomes policy was abandoned in 1973 when that year's oil embargo nearly doubled prices within months.
 To meet demand for heat in the wintertime, the government had to return to coal, giving the National Union of Mineworkers more leverage.
 The government declared a state of emergency that November, and at the beginning of 1974 limited all nonessential businesses to three days of electricity each week to conserve power.
 Miners, who had seen their rise from two years before turn into a pay cut in real terms due to the inflation the government had not brought under control, voted overwhelmingly to go on strike in late January.

 Two weeks later, the government responded by calling an election, running on the slogan "Who Governs Britain?".
 At the end of the month the Conservatives no longer did; Labour and Wilson returned, but without a majority.
 They were able to pass the Health and Safety at Work etc. Act 1974, which repealed the Heath government's Industrial Relations Act.

-In October they won a majority of three seats; still they needed a coalition with the Liberal Party to have a majority on many issues.
-Callaghan, now Foreign Secretary, warned his fellow Cabinet members at the time of the possibility of "a breakdown of democracy", telling them that "If I were a young man, I would emigrate."
+In October Wilson won a majority of three seats; still they needed an agreement with the Liberal Party to have a majority on many issues.
+Callaghan, now Foreign Secretary, attended an informal meeting at Chequers alongside his fellow Cabinet members, where he speculated about the possibility of "...[a] breakdown of democracy", joking with them that "[i]f I were a young man, I would emigrate."